-- The Woollahra Golf Clubhouse should not be listed as a heritage item on Schedule 5 Part 1 of the Woollahra LEP 2014.
-It does not meet the threshold for listing under any of the Heritage NSW criteria. - The George S. Grimley Pavilion (1926 building and eastern single storey 1930s extension, including interiors) be listed as a heritage item on Schedule 5 Part 1 of the Woollahra LEP 2014.
-This part of the building has significance under criterion (a), (b), (c) and (g). - Neither site be nominated for listing on the State Heritage Register.
+- The George S. Grimley Pavilion should not be listed as a heritage item on the State Heritage Register under the auspices of the NSW Heritage Act 1977. - The George S. Grimley Pavilion (1926 building and eastern single storey 1930s extension, including interiors) and forecourt on the southern side, be listed as a heritage item on Schedule 5 Part 1 of the Woollahra LEP 2014.
+This part of the building has significance under criterion (a), (b), (c) and (g). - A conservation management document should be prepared for the George S. Grimley Pavilion in order to guide the management of the building and future conservation works.
+The document should include, but be not limited to, a maintenance schedule.